shawyunz/Covid19nz/README.md

 - [x] pins on the map
 - [x] init page no pin display
 - [ ] overlay on the map
-- [ ] personal location need or not? (the only difference from web?)